Lachana selenophora

 Lachana selenophora is a species of moth of the subfamily Lymantriinae.
 It is found in alpine habitats on the high mountains (from 1,000 to 3,600 meters) in Central Asia (Tian-Shan, Pamiro-Alai and Hindu Kush).

 Description

 The wingspan is 24–28 mm.
-The forewings are contrasting pale grey with dark brown bands.
-The basal area is grey, covered with dark brown scales restricted by a dense dark brown band.
-The hindwings are widely triangular, dark brown with a wide, dark marginal band.
-It is a very variable species.
-Females are wingless and do not leave the cocoon.

 Infraspecific variability

 Grigory Grum-Grshimailo distinguishes some geographic variability in wing colour, finding those specimens from the south in the Hindu Kush lighter and somewhat more reddish yellow, with those halfway at Kyzylart Pass intermediate between the two, than the type specimen and specimens from the northern Alay Mountains.

 Similar species

 Otto Staudinger, in his original description of the species, found the two males he had access to most similar in wing colour to females of the species Gynaephora selenitica, but smaller.
 He also compares it to Dicallomera pumila.

 It is extremely similar to D. pumila, according to Igor Vasilii Kozhanchikov.